Pakistan Diplomatic Profile

 Top Enemies

-Pakistan's closest allies are China, Saudi Arabia, Oman, Turkey, and Azerbaijan.
+Pakistan's closest allies are Saudi Arabia, China, Turkey, Oman, and Azerbaijan.
 Pakistan's most adversarial relationships are with India, Afghanistan, Israel, Taiwan, and Lithuania.

 Global Relations